Cycles vs OpenRouter: Runtime Authority vs Routing with Guardrails

 → Provider: Execute the call

-→ OpenRouter: Track cost, check key cap
+→ OpenRouter: Track inference usage

 → Cycles: Commit actual cost, release unused reservationWhat this stack gives you: